12 Ordinary Least Squares

 This is called the least squares estimate of \(\theta\): it is the value of \(\theta\) that minimizes the squared loss.

 Note that the least squares estimate was derived under the assumption that \(\mathbb{X}^T \mathbb{X}\) is invertible.
 This condition holds true when \(\mathbb{X}^T \mathbb{X}\) is full column rank, which, in turn, happens when \(\mathbb{X}\) is full column rank.
-The proof for why \(\mathbb{X}\) needs to be full column rank is optional and in the Bonus section at the end.
+We will get to the proof for why \(\mathbb{X}\) needs to be full column rank in the OLS Properties section.

 12.3 Evaluating Model Performance